All current members of the Shakespeare Association of America are entitled to vote in officer elections.

-With thanks to the members of the Association who forwarded suggestions, the Nominating Committee of the Shakespeare Association of America, chaired by Natasha Korda (Wesleyan University) and including Amanda Bailey (University of Maryland) and Patricia Cahill (Emory University) present the following candidates for office in 2018:
+With thanks to the members of the Association who forwarded suggestions, the Nominating Committee of the Shakespeare Association of America, chaired by Farah Karim-Cooper (Shakespeare’s Globe) and including Patricia Akhimie (Rutgers University, Newark), Gretchen E. Minton (Montana State University), and Jeremy Lopez (University of Toronto) present the following candidates for office in 2019:

 Click here to cast your vote.